swiss-seismological-service/scrtdd/doc/base/xcorr.rst

     [...]

-* `#CC`: numer of cross-correlation performed
+* ``#CC``: numer of cross-correlation performed
-* `#Skip`: numer of skipped cross-correlation (waveform not available, SNR lower than configured threshold)
+* ``#Skip``: numer of skipped cross-correlation (waveform not available, SNR lower than configured threshold, ...)
-* `coeff`: correlation coefficient
+* ``coeff``: correlation coefficient
-* `lag`: cross-correlation lag, which correspond to the differential time between two phases
+* ``lag``: cross-correlation lag between phase waveforms

-The `--eval-xcorr` option should be used to properly configure the cross-correlation parameters.
-The optimization process involves running `--eval-xcorr` with different configuration and analyzes the results.
-The goal is to have as many matches as possible (increase correlation coefficient) avoiding bad/false matches (`lag` values higher than the expected pick time uncertainty are probably an indication of false matches): this is a trade-off.
+There could be several reasons why the cross-correlation between 2 phase waveforms is skipped: the waveform data for one or both the phases is not available, the configured components (``crossCorrelation.x-phase.components``) were not available, the SNR of one or both the waveforms is below the configured threshold (see ``crossCorrelation.snr.minSnr``), the phases were detected on different channel codes (see ``crossCorrelation.compatibleChannels`` configuration option), the waveforms of the two phases use different frequencies and the option ``crossCorrelation.waveformFilteringiresampling`` is not used.
+It is possible to know the reason on why a cross-correlation was skipped for a particular phase pair by looking at the logs at debug level (--verbosity=4).

-The SNR is particularly important to reject bad picks (automatic picks or picks detected via cross-correlation by rtDD).
+The SNR is particularly important to reject bad picks (automatic picks or picks detected via cross-correlation, see :ref:`phase-update-label`, but it is not so relevant when relocating manually reviewed origins).
 The SNR signal/noise windows should be chosen so that they satisfies ALL the following 5 conditions:

 * pick time too early -> we want low SNR
 * pick time too late -> we want low SNR